Close

 18 inspiring LGBTQ books to read this Pride Month and beyond

-From Roman London to present day, these LGBTQ books are a celebration of the lives and loves of the queer community.
-From historical biographies offering a crucial chronicling of gay culture, to deeply moving personal memoirs, each of these works play an important role in educating, spotlighting and celebrating the queer community.
-Here are the best new and classic LGBTQ books to add to your reading list this Pride Month 2022
+With London Pride 2023 on the horizon, celebrating the queer community is at the forefront of our minds, and immersing yourself in a brilliant LGBTQ book can be one of the most joyous ways to do this.
+From historical biographies offering a crucial chronicling of gay culture to deeply moving personal memoirs, each of these works play an important role in educating, spotlighting and celebrating the queer community.
+Here are the best new and classic LGBTQ books to add to your reading list this Pride Month.

 The Glossary Edit